 The Probiotics and Depression research study’s primary hypothesis was to understand whether probiotics could be used as a treatment in the same way as antidepressants or psychological therapy—can doctors give patients a probiotic supplement in the same way and would it improve their depressive symptoms as a treatment?
 Also, how does a patient’s gut change as a result of the probiotic?

 Dr. Roberts spent the first 12 months setting the study up—she began by contacting microbiologist Dr. Catherine Burke, a colleague at UTS, who would provide a more in-depth understanding on the changes occurring in a patient’s gut as a result of the probiotic supplements.
 Winclove Probiotics, a Netherlands-based probiotics company and a good supporter of probiotic research, donated the supplements.

-After ensuring that all the different protocols and governance issues were aligned, Dr. Roberts and her team began recruiting patients for the study.
+After ensuring that all the different protocols and governance issues were aligned, Dr. Roberts and her team began patient recruitment for the clinical trial.